msr-quarc/Liquid/GettingStarted.md

 /REG
 ```
 You will receive a reply email that will contain a command you can copy and paste into a command window to register your copy of LIQUi|>.
-The command will look something like:
+The response will look something like:
 ```
+> /REG
 Liquid.exe /reg test@microsoft.com`2015-10-06T00:00:00`O6K7yUcYnKdjfis2I05vXA== 1
 ```
+The command to execute is the line starting with "Liquid.exe".
 Make sure you're in the c:\Liquid\bin directory before entering this command.

 Registering your copy of LIQUi|> does not subscribe you to the liquid-news email list.